StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/cli.md

         ```
         stop
         ```
-    It is mandatory that create has to be called before start and start has to be called before stop.
-Else there will be an error.
+    It is mandatory that `create` has to be called before `start` and `start` has to be called before `stop`.
+If not, there will be an error.